bigwiv/Biopython-cn/chr11.rst

 The API method for this is called ``download_entire_pdb``.
 Adding the ``-d`` option will store all files in the same directory.
-Otherwise, they are sorted into PDB-style subdirectories according to their PDB ID°Øs.
+Otherwise, they are sorted into PDB-style subdirectories according to their PDB ID‚Äôs.
 Depending on the traffic, a complete download will take 2-4 days.

-11.8.3??Keeping a local copy of the PDB up to date
+11.8.3  Keeping a local copy of the PDB up to date
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This can also be done using the ``PDBList`` object.
 One simply creates a